seliv55/ramidcor/README.md

 Ramid is written in “R”, uses library “ncdf4” (it should be installed before the first use of Ramid).
 The files “ramid.R” and "lib.R" located in a subdidectory 'R' contain the complete code of Ramid.
 Its functions are designed to read NetCDF files, extract and visualize the spectra that they contain.

 ## Key features
-- primary processing of raw mass spectrometry data saned in NetCDF files
+- primary processing raw mass spectrometry data saned in NetCDF files

 ## Functionality
 - Extraction of MID of metabolites of interest specified in a text file.
 It processed a series of NetCDF files in one run.